InformaticsMatters/fragnet/fragnet-search/README.md

 | suppliers  | Query | No       | Comma separated list of suppliers to restrict results to. |
 | limit      | Query | No       | The maximum number of paths to return from the graph query.
 Default is 1000 and this is usually more than enough.
 Values greater than 5000 are not permitted. |

-An example query run with [curl], where the Fragnet server address is set in the `FRAGNET_SERVER` environment variable (e.g. `export FRAGNET_SERVER=http://localhost:8080`), might look like this:
+An example query run with [curl], where the Fragnet server address (and port) is set in the `FRAGNET_SERVER` environment variable (e.g. `export FRAGNET_SERVER=http://localhost:8080`), might look like this:
 ```
 curl "${FRAGNET_SERVER}/fragnet-search/rest/v2/search/neighbourhood/c1ccc%28Nc2nc3ccccc3o2%29cc1?hac=3&rac=1&hops=2&calcs=LOGP,SIM_RDKIT_TANIMOTO"
 ```

+>   Remember that the Fragnet server may not be running on the default HTTP
+    port.
+It can normally be found on port `8080`.

 Note that the query molecule is specified as smiles and must by URL encoded.
 This can, for instance, be performed [here](https://www.urlencoder.org/).